 Plan for storage

 Frequently a firm will deploy a Remote Desktop or Citrix servers to deliver applications to users remotely.
+On some occasions, you may find that workers will need to have access to the Best Free Remote Desktop Software that you can find to ensure that the transmission of these applications has been done accurately so that everyone can use these programs with ease.
 When on-premise Exchange was deployed, the Outlook mailboxes could operate in online mode and cached folders were not required.
 When using Office 365, Outlook must be in cached mode to function properly.
 Cached mode allows for a copy of the mailbox to be made locally which speeds up performance.
 For practical purposes this requires the remote server to have a larger drive size to support the copies of email stored locally.
 If the remote server does not have enough storage space to support the now local copies of mailboxes, Outlook will have performance issues.

 Firms looking to migrate to a cloud solution tend to forget about one key piece that helps make the project a success: The amount of internet bandwidth is critical.
 Before an Office 365 migration, most of the email traffic from Outlook to the back-end server occurs within the office on fast ethernet or fiber connections.
 When migrating mailboxes using Office 365, the amount of bandwidth should be evaluated.
 During the migration process a slow internet connection will take a long time to move on-premise mailbox data to Office 365 and can affect migration timelines.
 Additionally, when setting up a new computer for a user, Outlook will download the user’s mailbox to its cached folder more quickly with faster internet.
 A slow internet connection means this process will take a long time, especially for any user’s mailbox over 10 gigabytes in size.
 An additional reason to upgrade the Outlook version is the most recent Outlook 2016 has optimized the experience of how the cached Outlook mailbox behaves, making the interface very similar to that on-premise.